-It is especially import to register if you have unlisted home number, cell phones, TDD/TTY or VOIP.
-Please take just a few minutes and make sure your number(s) are registered by calling: 774-352-1474 or online at www.town.dennis.ma.us/dennis-police scroll down about mid-way on left side of page.
+It is especially important to register if you have unlisted home number, cell phones, TDD/TTY or VOIP.
+Please take just a few minutes and make sure your number(s) are registered by calling: 774-352-1474 or online at the Dennis Police Department's website by Clicking Here.